cormullion/Karnak.jl/docs/src/syntax.md

 ### `edgefunction`

-As with `vertexfunction`, the `edgefunction` keyword argument allows you to do anything you like when the edges are drawn.
+As with `vertexfunction`, the `edgefunction` keyword argument allows you to do anything you like when the edges are drawn, and overrides all other keyword arguments.
 Here, the calculated coordinates are extracted into a vector for later questionable purposes.

 ```@example graphsection
 @drawsvg begin
-background(0.1, 0.25, 0.15)
+background("black")
 g = barbell_graph(22, 22)
 A = Point[]
 drawgraph(g, layout=stress,
     edgefunction = (edgenumber, from, to, edgesrc, edgedest) -> begin
         push!(A, from),
         push!(A, to)
         end,
     vertexshapes = :none)

+    # Luxor takes over:
     setlinejoin("bevel")
     setline(0.25)
     @layer begin